funkylarma/adamchamberlin.info/src/notes/2025/01/font-end-study-hall-19.md

 - IndieWeb
 ---

-It is the first day back at work so depending on how the backlog clears I'm hoping to make my second #IndieWeb meetup
+Unfortunately, could not make the first one of the year but going to find a way to attend.